The Last Man on Earth (1964 film): Filming

-To save money, the film was shot in Italy with a predominantly Italian cast and crew.
+To save money, the film was shot in black and white in Italy with a predominantly Italian cast and crew.
 Vincent Price and child actress Christi Courtland were the only Americans among the cast.
 Typically for an Italian production of the time, the film was shot MOS (without sync sound).
 The Italian cast recited their English dialogue phonetically, and were later dubbed by English-speaking voice actors.
 Franca Bettoia was dubbed by Carolyn De Fonseca.

 Much of the film was shot on the futuristic architecture of the EUR district.
 Interiors were shot on sets at the Titanus studios.
 The climax was shot in San Pio X alla Balduina, a Catholic church in Rome.

 Matheson later said the film was the most faithful adaptation of his book, but he also called the result "inept" and used a pen name for his screenplay.
 He later said he thought Harrison Ford as star and George Miller as director would have been the ideal creative combination.